JensRantil/jensrantil.github.io/content/posts/2023-05-22_three-team-work-categories.md

 I really loved this opening!
 I thought it was a great way to initiate a conversation between product and engineering - inviting everyone’s expertise to the table.
-It also brought a sense of autonomy andshared ownership of the product backlog.
+It also brought a sense of autonomy, trust and shared ownership of the backlog.

 In essence, we categorized every sprint task into these three categories: